valknight/MCBedrockDNSGuide/README.md

 ### Domains List
 -The featured servers in bedrock do not use the standard domains, so I compiled a list of them here.

-+The Hive uses hivebedrock.network
+- The Hive uses hivebedrock.network
-+Lifeboat uses mco.lbsg.net
+- Lifeboat uses mco.lbsg.net
-+mineplex uses mco.mineplex.com
+- mineplex uses mco.mineplex.com
-+cubecraft uses mco.cubecraft.net
+- cubecraft uses mco.cubecraft.net
-+mineville uses play.inpvp.net
+- mineville uses play.inpvp.net

 ## Setup